cuyu/simple-login-demo/README.md

 ## simple-login-demo

+A simple website that allow:
+- register new user
+- login with registered user
+- add todo item in current user
+- mark todo item as finished in current user

+### Tech stacks

 - The project is initialised with [React Starter Kit](https://reactstarter.com/);
 - Used following stacks:
   - [node-sqlite3]() - Node.js binding for SQLite database